410dood/mongoose-lab/README.md

 ## 0. Set up your app

 1. Clone this repository.
-You can also fork, then clone so you'll already have a copy of it on your remote
+- _You can also fork, then clone so you'll already have a copy of it on your remote repo!_

 ## 1. You awake inside a new app and look around.
 ![Steve](https://media.giphy.com/media/BPfKqCTZhLI6A/giphy.gif)